Best Things to Do in Venice Beach, California

 Venice Canals

 Yearning for a break from the frenetic energy of Venice Beach sightseeing?
 Take a breather at the Venice Canals.
-Don’t worry, they don’t smell like their Italian counterparts, so you’ll truly enjoy strolling the sidewalks and bridges.
+Don’t worry; they don’t smell like their Italian counterparts, so you’ll truly enjoy strolling the sidewalks and bridges.

 Venice Canals

 Dreamed into existence by Abbot Kinney in 1905, these artificial canals were hand-built to mimic those in Italy.
-Over the year, an affluent neighborhood grew around the beautiful canals.
+Over the years, an affluent neighborhood grew around the beautiful canals.
 It’s relaxing not only to walk the canals but also to enjoy the immaculately manicured properties and mansions surrounding them.

 Venice Sign